Skip to Content

 Method

-3. Add the flour, salt, pepper, celery seed, garlic powder and thyme to the butter and vegetables creating a thick paste.
-Sauté for 2 minutes.
+3. Sprinkle the flour, salt, pepper, celery seed, garlic powder, and thyme, over the vegetables.
+Cook, stirring constantly, until a thick paste forms and coats the vegetables, about 2 minutes.

 Nutrition Info